saksham-solanki/vizitor/content/blog/four-steps-to-going-green-in-it.md

 Even Apple had the carbon emission of 25.2 megatons in 2018,Equals to the carbon emission of Mongolia.
 However, if exempt the emission generated from the production of apple goods, then it will only remain to just 0.6 megatons

 As we can understand by the numbers, IT companies do have a significant impact on carbon emissions.
-But, what can be done to minimize the impact?
+But, what can be done to minimize the impact?'

-**1. Use scalable architecture:**
+## 1. Use scalable architecture:

 With the rise in cloud computing, most of the businesses have started to migrate their infrastructure to the cloud.
 But this typical approach of using the cloud infrastructure involves renting 24/7 servers that will safely exceed the current peak load of business.